davidcanino/C-plus-plus-Examples/Example-007/ReadME.md

 <H3>The 'Example-007' Test</H3>

 <p>
 	This basic test about the use of the C++ programming language shows how exploiting a custom function, defined and implemented on a separate C++ header and source file, respectively, in a C++ program.
-Broadly speaking, this is an example of the <i>separate (modular) compiling</i> techniques for exploiting a (third-party) module within a C++ program.
+Broadly speaking, this is another example of the <i>separate (modular) compiling</i> techniques for exploiting a (third-party) module within a C++ program.
 Specifically, this test validates the implementation of the <i>'factorial()'</i> recursive function for computing the factorial of an integer value.
 </p>

 <p>In particular, this test consists of the <i>'Example-007'</i> executable file, which is based on several components.
 These latter are distributed in a few files: